Masood Ashraf Raja

 Masood Ashraf Raja (Urdu: مسعود اشرف راجہ) is a Pakistani-born American writer.
 Previously, he was an associate professor of postcolonial literature and theory at the University of North Texas.
-He is also the editor of Pakistaniaat: A Journal of Pakistan Studies, an open access journal that he founded in 2009.
+He is also the editor of Pakistaniaat: A Journal of Pakistan Studies, an open-access journal that he founded in 2009.

 Early life and education

-Raja moved to the United States in 1996, after ten years of service in the Pakistan Army as an Infantry officer.
+Raja moved to the United States in 1996, after ten years of service in the Pakistan Army as an infantry officer.

-Raja graduated with a Masters in literature from Belmont University in 2002, where he was awarded the Graduate Writing Award and at Florida State he was awarded the Davis Award for Best Graduate Student and Davis Award for best dissertation in 2005 and 2006, respectively.
+Raja graduated with a Masters in literature from Belmont University in 2002, where he was awarded the Graduate Writing Award and at Florida State where he received the Davis Award for Best Graduate Student and Davis Award for best dissertation in 2005 and 2006, respectively.

-Raja earned his PhD in postcolonial studies from Florida State University in 2006, where he studied with Robin Truth Goodman.
+In 2006, Raja earned his PhD in postcolonial studies from Florida State University, where he studied with Robin Truth Goodman.

 Career

 Besides teaching and writing about issues of postcoloniality, globalisation, and political Islam, Raja also actively participates in the public debates through his public writing on his two blogs as well as other popular and scholarly websites.